It is critical that the turmeric curcumin supplement we take contains sufficient curcuminoids in order for us to receive any health benefits.

 As you’ll learn later (if you didn’t already know)…

-…you need to be taking specific ingredients at specific levels of potency if you want to reap any of those benefits that can come with turmeric curcumin supplementation.
+…you need to be taking specific ingredients at specific levels of potency if you want to reap any of those benefits that can come when you consume turmeric curcumin.

 Turmeric root, where those curcuminoids we want come from…